 As a Dad, I attend all of my kid’s activities.
 My family eats dinner together every night and weekends are spent with the kiddos.

 While I don’t consider myself an especially productive person, my colleagues tell me otherwise.
-So this past week, I narrowed down some of my most productive habits that allow me to get things done.
+So this past week, I narrowed down some of my most productive habits that will teach you how to be more productive.

 Here’s what I came up with.